At least 3 dead in Haiti after boat catches fire during escape attempt

 The police said the migrants were heading toward Providenciales, an island in the Caribbean archipelago the Turks and Caicos Islands.

-On Friday, the Haitian police announced they were searching for the organizers of this clandestine trip and have launched an investigation to gather information to make arrests.
+On Friday, the Haitian police announced they were searching for the organizers of the clandestine trip and have launched an investigation to gather information to make arrests.

-The incident comes as rampant violence continues to take hold of Haiti 's capital and beyond amid political turmoil.
+The incident comes as rampant violence continues to take hold of Haiti amid political turmoil.
 Armed gangs launched coordinated attacks in February, taking control of more than two dozen police stations and opening fire on Haiti's main airport, which closed for nearly three months.

+“This devastating event highlights the risks faced by children, women and men migrating through irregular routes, demonstrating the crucial need for safe and legal pathways for migration,” said Grégoire Goodstein, IOM’s chief of mission in Haiti.

-Since then, nearly 580,000 people have been displaced in the country, according to the U.N.
+Nearly 580,000 people have been displaced in the country, according to the U.N, and more than 86,000 migrants have been forcibly returned to Haiti by neighboring countries this year.

+Since February, the Haitian Coast Guard in the north has reported an increase in attempts and departures by boat.
+Coast Guards from the United States, the Bahamas, the Turks and Caicos Islands, and Jamaica, have also reported a growing number of boats coming from Haiti.

+“Haiti’s socio-economic situation is in agony,” said Goodstein.
+“The extreme violence over the past months has only brought Haitians to resort to desperate measures even more.” ___